Advances in Voter Registration Modernization

 - Online Voter Registration: Hawaii launched online voter registration through the Office of Elections in 2015.
 Eligible citizens with a state driver’s license or non-driver ID can use the system to register to vote and update their registration information.

 - Same Day Registration: Hawaii implemented limited same day registration in 2016.
 Voters can register and vote on the same day during the in-person early voting period, though they cannot do so on Election Day.
-Hawaii will implement Election Day registration in 2018.
+Hawaii implemented Election Day registration in 2018.
+Hawaii implemented Election Day corrections in 2019, allowing registered voters to correct accidentally misspelled names or those accidentally registered in the wrong precinct.

 - Portability: Registered voters who move within the state without updating their registration can, on Election Day, fill out a change of address form at their new polling place and cast a regular ballot.